BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - **12. Master user** reports the DB error to the server IT.

 **Postconditions**
-- MySQL DB contains the new DCG.
+- MySQL DB contains the new DAG.

 **UML Diagram**\
 ![UCD-01: Master User FE Import](./uml/use_case_diagram_1.png)

 #### 3.6.2 Use Case scenario #2

-In this scenario, an ordinary user checks out a sub-DCG from MySQL DB for inspection or sizing.
+In this scenario, an ordinary user checks out a sub-DAG from MySQL DB for inspection or sizing.
-The CS loads the sub-DCG and the FEM attached to the DCG.
+The CS loads the sub-DAG and the FEM attached to the DAG.
 Then, the CS initializes the UI.
-The analysis results (i.e. the SARs and RFs) may have values if the sub-DCG has been studied before.
+The analysis results (i.e. the SARs and RFs) may have values if the sub-DAG has been studied before.
 In this case, the SARs may have **UpToDate** state.
 Otherwise, SARs have null values and the states are **OutOfDate**.
 The ordinary user has two options: inspection or sizing.
 The ordinary user runs the SAMMs for each SC in case of an inspection process.
 Otherwise, the ordinary user updates the properties of the SCs (e.g. material and geometry) and run the SAMMs in order to get the acceptable SARs (i.e. RFs).
-After completing the inspection/sizing, the ordinary user saves the sub-DCG with the updated SARs to MySQL DB.
+After completing the inspection/sizing, the ordinary user saves the sub-DAG with the updated SARs to MySQL DB.

 In this scenario, I will skip the inspection process.
 Although the SAA shall implement an optimization routine to automate the sizing,